Team40Proposal/Team40Proposal.github.io/README.md

 <br>
 Studies have shown the effectiveness of content-based methods in organizing and retrieving 3D models, particularly when leveraging metadata and semantic features to enhance classification [1], [2].
 In this project, we will utilize popular ML models and techniques to automate the process of decision making on attributes associations.
 By analyzing metadata (the existing tags associated with products), the proposed system will be able to predict the optimal attributes for new models.
 This in turn, will provide product publishers insights into the factors driving model popularity, facilitating better decision-making and enhancing content marketing strategies [3], [4]​.\

+### Dataset Description
+The output dataset provides a well-organized structure capturing essential information about 3D models, such as their names, URLs, pricing, and user engagement metrics like comments and likes.
+This structured format allows for efficient retrieval and analysis of model recommendations, tailored for further use in ml model training workflows. \

 ### Problem Definition